monastri/monastri.github.io/notes-philosophy-erisology-altruism-culture.md

 ## What is this?

-This is the "philosophy, erisology and culture" section of [this notebook](https://github.com/monastri/monastri.github.io/blob/master/quotes.md), last updated Apr 6, 2019, which got so big (1.2 million char) that GitHub refused to render the whole page anymore, ruining my original dream of having my entire notebook in one long page for two purposes: (1) zero-latency clickthrough to make up for my working memory's sand-thru-sieve transience; (2) lower activation energy for continuous refactoring of contents list, to aid recall.
+This is the "philosophy, erisology, altruism and culture" section of [this notebook](https://github.com/monastri/monastri.github.io/blob/master/quotes.md), last updated Apr 6, 2019, which got so big (1.2 million char) that GitHub refused to render the whole page anymore, ruining my original dream of having my entire notebook in one long page for two purposes: (1) zero-latency clickthrough to make up for my working memory's sand-thru-sieve transience; (2) lower activation energy for continuous refactoring of contents list, to aid recall.

 That said, this is a "living document", a "perpetual draft" in [the style of Gwern](https://www.gwern.net/About#long-content).
 I'm particulary taken by the following quote: